Opportunities to travel with School instil greater cultural understanding and broader perspectives and personal awareness.

 St Catherine’s is proud to partner with the following sister Schools as part of our Language Exchange program:

 - Otsuma High School, Tokyo, Japan

 - Cours Fénelon, Toulon

 Available to students in Years 9 and 10 our Cultural Exchange program broadens horizons for our girls who are not studying a language at School.
-Year 9 students can travel to the United Kingdom and Year 10 students to the United States of America.
+Year 9 students can travel to the United Kingdom or Canada and Year 10 students to the United States of America.

 St Catherine’s holds strong links with the following sister schools as part of our Cultural Exchange program: